 Introduced in the mid-1980s, the II and IIA models incorporate powerful Centaur stages capable of delivering bigger payloads into geosynchronous and other orbits.
 A third and still more powerful model, the Atlas IIS-Centaur, uses strap-on solid rocket boosters for the first time in the Atlas family.
-Each of the four Castor 4A strap-ons has a thrust of 440,000 newtons; two are ignited at liftoff and two others about 70 seconds into flight after the first pair burn out.
-The Atlas IIA-Centaur and Atlas IIS-Centaur have a total length of 47.5 meters and a core diameter of 3.1 meters.
+Each of the four Castor 4A strap-ons has a thrust of 440,000 newtons; two are ignited at liftoff and two others about 70 sec into flight after the first pair burn out.
+The Atlas IIA-Centaur and Atlas IIS-Centaur have a total length of 47.5 m and a core diameter of 3.1 m.

 |maximum payload (kg)||Atlas IIA-Centaur||Atlas IIS-Centaur|